JaMo42/fmt/README.md

 ### Time format specifier

-If formatting a date-time object, the format specifier is replaced by a `strftime` format string.
+If formatting a time structure, the format specifier is replaced by a `strftime` format string.
 This string may also be given as a parameter (type `char *`).

 ## Functions